LibreCAD/docs/ref/fundamentals.rst

 Fundamentals
 ============

 To be able to use LibreCAD effectively, there are a few concepts that need to be understood.
 While basic drawings can be created with very little setup, as they become more complex further consideration to the elements of a complete drawing is important.
 This section offers an introduction to some concepts that are important to creating a complex drawing, but by no means is it exhaustive.
 The  rest of the Reference section provides a description of the tools used to create and modify drawings.
-General examples and guidence is offered in the :ref:`User Guide <guides>` section.
+General examples and guidance is offered in the :ref:`User Guide <guides>` section.

 .. _coordinates: